akeneo/pim-api-docs/content/akeneo-event-platform/akeneo-event-platform.md

 - AEP uses OAuth2-based authentication to secure event transmission.
 Each application or connection interacting with AEP must authenticate using client credentials.
 - [Obtain your OAuth2 credentials](/akeneo-event-platform/getting-started.html) from the Akeneo PIM instance you are integrating with.

-### Webhook Timeout Warning

-- Ensure your webhook endpoints can respond within the within 3 seconds when receiving messages containing events.
-AEP expects timely responses to avoid event loss or unnecessary retries.

 ::: panel-link [Explore Key Concepts to deepen your understanding of the Akeneo Event Platform](/akeneo-event-platform/concepts.html)
 :::